-Do you feel stressed or anxious on a regular basis?
+Do you feel stressed or anxious?
 If so, spending time in nature outdoors, especially enjoying your garden as a peaceful sanctuary is one of the best ways to centre yourself and relax.
 Taking time out to listen to nature sounds like birds and bees, watch plants grow and thrive, and experience the colours, aromas and beauty around you can help lessen life’s worries and put life in perspective.
+Soak up the vitamin D from morning sun to boost your health too.

 I’ve discovered many herbs can also provide relief.
 One of the aspects of growing herbs that I find so beneficial is not only using them for flavour, but for their medicinal benefits too.